CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 <a name="toc2"></a>

-## Finding a better annealing schedule to arrive at solutions to the problem quicker
+## Finding a Better Annealing Schedule

 Please view [this notebook](./Task1.ipynb) for the code used to solve this section.